monsonite/MINT/README.md

 ## Using MINT on the RC2014

 MINT was developed for the RC2014 Micro Z80 Single Board Computer.
 This board is supplied with a comprehensive Monitor program (The Small Computer Monitor (SCM) by Stephen Cousins).
 A 32K ROM contains the monitor and BASIC between $0000 and $7FFF.
-The 32K RAM starts at $8000, and MINT is loaded in to run from address $8100.
+The 32K RAM starts at $8000, and MINT is loaded in to run from address $8000.

+Install the Intel Hex file RC2014_MINT.hex by pasting it into the SCM.
+At the Ready prompt, type G8000 to execute.

 If necessary, you can use the serial getchar and putchar routines that are available within the Small Computer Monitor